nbuonin/buonincontri.org/projects.md

 {% include pills.html items="Hugo, JavaScript, Webpack, Cypress" %}

-Project OHCOE is a site that teaches dental students how to intervene if they suspect that thier patients have an opiod problem.
+Project OHCOE is a site that teaches dental students how to intervene if they suspect that their patients have an opioid problem.
 I built this project with Hugo, a static site generator written in Go.
 It also features a number of assessments written in JavaScript, as well as custom Google Analytic events to capture video analytics.